yhpf/Capstone-General_Assembly/README.md

 Status: first version done

 This notebook include:
-- Getting data from Genius using SPI and then web scraping
+- Getting data from Genius using API and then web scraping
 - Save all data to new csv-file
 - Save unique song and lyrics to csv-file<BR />